-Focus areas in this session include: Creating repeatable templates and constant improvements for adaptive project management, changing scope and adjusting time estimates on the fly, shifting deadlines while being transparent and being...
+Focus areas in this session include: Creating repeatable templates and constant improvements for adaptive project management, changing scope and adjusting time estimates on the fly, shifting deadlines while being transparent and being confident...
 Read More

 Focus areas in this session include: Creating repeatable templates and constant improvements for adaptive project management, changing scope and adjusting time estimates on the fly, shifting deadlines while being transparent and being confident with variation and client requests.